 The transformed code is then validated and certified on the Databricks Lakehouse using a repeatable, verifiable, and extensible framework.

 Modernization initiatives aim at transitioning the legacy system capacity to new-age data architecture and instantly tapping the myriad benefits of Databricks.
 However, myopic planning can lead to a cutover disaster and completely derail project goals.

 LeapLogic helps enterprises implement a robust, phased migration strategy and decommission the migrated code seamlessly after extensive testing and productionization in the new environment.

 Decommissioning helps quickly limit cloud costs, ensure on-time project completion, and mitigate any risk of rolling back to a previous version.

 Therefore, generally, it’s a good idea to move in phases rather than big bang.
 Proper phased planning based on actionable assessment insights helps in a smooth cutover.

 7. Operationalize migrated workloads over Databricks Lakehouse-native services

-The last leg of migration involves operationalizing the migrated workloads in the new environment using Lakehouse-native services.
-This enables a smooth transition into production and helps the enterprise go live on Databricks.
+The last leg of migration involves operationalizing the migrated workloads in the Lakehouse environment.
+This enables a smooth transition into production and helps the enterprise go live.